wendyzimmerman/bel_lang_ws/content/language/structure.md

 ## Assertions

-A BEL Assertion represents an experimental observation, generally reported in a scientific publication or unpublished experimental data.
-Generally, BEL Assertion express a causal or correlative relationship between two biological entities.
+A BEL Assertion represents an experimental observation, generally reported in a scientific publication, or unpublished experimental data.
+Generally, BEL Assertions express a causal or correlative relationship between two biological entities.
 Because BEL Terms are functionally composed, a BEL Assertion can consist of a single BEL Term; this simple statement indicates that the biological entity represented by the term has been observed.

 ### Example BEL Assertions